 Do you know why your current donors support your school?

 Stop.
-For the sake of convenience, let’s assume you have a current donor base but you don’t know much about
+For the sake of convenience, let’s assume you have a current donor base but you don’t know much

-where to begin.
+question of where to begin.
 Spend one hour per week getting to know your current donors!

 Now, the easy part, putting both your elephants together and taking action!
 You have one hour per week and